dominodatalab/domino-code-assist-docs/docs/loading-data/bigquery.md

 === "R"

-    This feature is not yet implemented in the R version of LCA.
+    This feature is not yet implemented in the R version of Code Assist.